Statement of Changes in Equity

-A statement of changes in shareholders equity is a financial statement that presents a summary of the changes in shareholders’ equity accounts over the reporting period.
+A statement of changes in shareholders equity presents a summary of the changes in shareholders’ equity accounts over the reporting period.
 It reconciles the opening balances of equity accounts with their closing balances.

 Typically, a statement of shareholders equity summaries changes in the following equity components: